How Can Churches and Other Organizations Be More Accessible to People With Hearing Disabilities?

-American Sign Language (ASL) is not merely a way of communicating.
-It is connected to a community and culture.
-Those learning sign language should bear in mind that ASL is a powerful tool and living portrait of a group of people.
+American Sign Language (ASL) is not merely a way of communicating — it is connected to a community and culture.
+Those learning sign language should bear in mind that ASL is a powerful tool and representation of a group of individuals.

 - Hundreds of sign languages exist.
 American Sign Language is the dominant sign language in the United States.

-- American Sign Language consists of an alphabet, conveyed through fingerspelling, and hand signs.
+- ASL consists of an alphabet, conveyed through fingerspelling and hand signs.
 Many signs are iconic, which mean the sign creates a visual image of the word it represents.